absmach/magistrala/docs/provisioning.md

 ### Provisioning things

+> This endpoint will be depreciated in 0.11.0.
+It will be replaced with the bulk endpoint currently found at /things/bulk.

 Things are created by executing request `POST /things` with a JSON payload.
 Note that you will also need `user_auth_token` in order to create things that belong to this particular user.